 Great old school Post Apocalypse goodness.
 Also, has anyone else spotted the similarity to the start of some of the more modern films/t.v – Twenty Eight days later and the Walking Dead for example.
 Waking up from a coma into a zombie/creepy plant apocalypse!

 The Chrysalids – John Wyndham

-David Strorm’s father doesn’t approve of Angus Morton’s unusually large horses, calling them blasphemies against nature.
+David Strom’s father doesn’t approve of Angus Morton’s unusually large horses, calling them blasphemies against nature.
 Little does he realize that his own son, his niece Rosalind and their friends, have their own secret aberration which would label them as mutants.
 But as David and Rosalind grow older it becomes more difficult to conceal their differences from the village elders.
-Soon they face a choice: wait for eventual discovery or flee to the terrifying and mutable Badlands
+Soon they face a choice: wait for eventual discovery or flee to the terrifying Badlands.

 Lucifer’s hammer – Larry Niven and Jerry Pournelle

 A massive comet breaks apart and bombards the Earth, with catastrophic results: worldwide earthquakes, volcanic eruptions, thousand-foot tidal waves and seemingly endless rain… With civilization in ruins, individuals band together to survive and to build a new society

 Riddley Walker – Russell Hoban